Jim Sullivan (rugby, born 1903): Coaching career

 Sullivan was the coach in St. Helens' 44–22 victory over Hunslet in the Championship Final during the 1958–59 season at Odsal Stadium, Bradford on Saturday 16 May 1959.

 He later returned to Wigan as coach in 1961, but left months later due to ill health.

-Jim Sullivan died in his home town of Cardiff on 1 November 1977 at the age of 73.
+Jim Sullivan died in the Royal Albert Edward Infirmary, Wigan, on the 14th September 1977 at the age of 73.
 He was one of the inaugural inductees of the British Rugby League Hall of Fame in October 1988.
 He is also an inductee of the Wigan Hall of Fame, and the St Helens Hall of Fame.